Gentle Guide for Tired Parents

 Yes !
 That includes everything: feeding, burping, diaper changes, and even cuddling.
 By the time you've done all of that, your baby might already be ready for sleep again.
 It's completely normal for newborns to sleep more than they are awake.

-Newborns don't follow a predictable schedule yet.
+Newborns don't follow a predictable sleep schedule yet.
 Their internal clock is still developing, so sleep patterns can seem all over the place.
 Let me tell you that’s completely ok, as you understand your baby in the first few weeks.

 When you are following the awake windows, you have to ensure that your baby has slept at the awake window time. e.g if you are following a 45-minute awake window, that would mean that your baby has slept 45 minutes after their wake-up.
 Most often, this is where parents tend to miss the awake window as they begin the process of sleep at 45 minutes, thinking they are following the awake window.
 This results in the baby getting overtired

-Understanding awake windows can help you stay one step ahead of overtiredness, which often leads to fussiness and difficulty settling.
+Understanding baby awake windows can help you stay one step ahead of overtiredness, which often leads to fussiness and difficulty settling.
 Think of it as catching your baby before they hit a wall.

 How to Know When Your Baby Is Ready to Sleep